FAQ

 Dobermans are very prone to SSA- Same Sex Aggression- and most tend to be dog social as puppies and become less tolerant of strange dogs as they mature, specifically dogs of the same gender or dogs with an unstable energy.
 Ours fit the breed norms, most have some degree of SSA, and are standoffish with dogs they don't know.
 Our girls can all be together inside but we limit who is allowed outside together.
 Some of our boys fit that description as well.
 None of our dogs are outright dog aggressive.

-Does Benchmark Dobermans breed Euro or American Dobermans?
+Does Benchmark Dobermanns breed Euro or American Dobermanns?

 The term "euro doberman" usually refers to eastern european showlines, often oversized hypertypes.
 Our pedigrees are comprised of mostly Western European working lines, with small outcrosses here and there to some east euro showlines and some american showlines.
 On each individual dog's page you'll find a link to their pedigree, and we're happy to answer any questions anyone may have about our pedigrees!
 We do not breed for oversized dogs, we do not breed for big heads or chests.
 Dobermans area medium sized breed, and we value athleticism and health over size.